Heaven664/final-project/README.md

 ## **Future Development**

 Wish Whisper is a newly launched project, and we understand the importance of providing a usable platform as quickly as possible.
 However, we acknowledge that certain crucial features are currently missing.
-We want to assure you that we are actively working on delivering these features in the near future.
+We want to assure you that we are actively y working on delivering these features in the near future.
 Stay tuned as we continue to enhance Wish Whisper to meet your expectations.

 ### **Friend Request**